hlemcke/formatus/README.md

 ## Future Enhancements

 1. Add formats for lists: ordered and unordered
-2. Add action to change a color
+2. Add action to change text color
 3. Add action to insert an emoji.
 This should become an optional add-on action similar to `FormatusAnchor`.
 Could also include converting an emoji name into emoji inline (insert into current text node).
-4. Parse and export markdown
+4. Parse markdown as formatted input
+5. Export formatted text in markdown format